-It is key to getting off the treadmill.
-The treadmill that I’m referring to is you get some customers and recurring revenue coming in, then, the churn catches up with you and your sales team can’t produce more than the churn.
-You end up just kind of flat-lining.
+It is the key to getting off the treadmill.
+The treadmill that I’m referring to is that you get some customers and recurring revenue coming in, then the churn catches up with you, and your sales team can’t produce more than the churn.
+You end up just kind of flatlining.

-For most agencies that happens at a real low level because their services have a lot of churn.
+For most agencies, that happens at a really low level because their services have a lot of churn.
 For the best businesses, we would love to see that number close to 1%.
 Some businesses get even lower.
 Most of them don’t.
 But 1 to 2.5% is a good metric.

 For those of you who are not familiar with me, I hate the agency model.

-I use the language “agency” only because that’s what most people know.
-I believe for success, you have to be a Marketing Systems Provider.
+I use the word “agency” only because that’s what most people know.
+I believe that for success, you have to be a Marketing Systems Provider.

 What’s the difference?

-Let me show you some of the difference in a typical agency where people are doing some sort of project work and some sort of custom project work for your customers.
+Let me show you some of the differences between a typical agency where people are doing some sort of project work and some sort of custom project work for your customers.

-Maybe you’re doing a website design or a Facebook campaign launch, but let’s just say that is a $5,000 project.
-Let’s say, you’re running your business really well and before you even start work, you make sure that you get paid in advance for the entire cost of the project upfront.
+Maybe you’re doing a website design or a Facebook campaign launch, but let’s just say that’s a $5,000 project.
+Let’s say you’re running your business really well, and before you even start work, you make sure that you get paid in advance for the entire cost of the project.

 That’s great because now you have the cash to grow your business.
-You got $5,000 upfront.
+You paid $5,000 upfront.
 That’s awesome.

-BUT NOW IT’S CUSTOM WORK.
-That means you did proposals.
+But NOW it’s CUSTOM WORK.
+That means you made proposals.
 You probably had a little bit of a drawn-out sales process.

 So, the average monthly recurring revenue that you get from that customer is zero.
 This is a one-time project.
 You’re not getting any recurring revenue from them.

-But that leaves you with a gross margin of $2,500 AFTER the cost of service delivery that you have to go back into paying for the rest of your business.
+But that leaves you with a gross margin of $2,500 AFTER the cost of service delivery, which you have to go back into paying for the rest of your business.

 Payback Period: Immediate

-The good news is you got your cash up front.
+The good news is that you paid your cash upfront.
 Your payback period is immediate.
 This is why agencies get stuck in this model.
-They see a $5,000 check come in and they get all excited and they go, “Oh, look at all that money I just got!”
+They see a $5,000 check come in, and they get all excited and go, “Oh, look at all that money I just got!”

 It’s addicting!
 Especially when you don’t know your model.

 So they get their $2,500.
 Their payback period is immediate.
 Unfortunately, the churn eats them alive!
-Anybody doing this understands that maybe some of those customers come back and do additional project with you.
+Anyone doing this understands that maybe some of those customers will come back and do additional projects with you.
 Many of them don’t.
 We’re going to say that our monthly churn is 50%.

-What I’m saying there is, essentially, you took a couple of months or even just 30 days to do that job, a solid half of your customers within that month are now going to go on and not come back from you and buy anything from you.
+What I’m saying there is that, essentially, you took a couple of months or even just 30 days to do that job, and a solid half of your customers within that month are now going to go on and not come back to you and buy anything from you.
 That means that the lifetime value of a customer is $5,000.